rachelnotlegaladvice/pghlegalstuff/_posts/faqs/2016-07-13-how-do-i-post-bail-for-someone.md

 If posted through [Allegheny County Bail Services](https://www.alleghenycourts.us/criminal/pretrial_services/bail_services/default.aspx) [phone: (412) 350- 4732] these amounts (minus filing & processing fees) are refunded at the conclusion of legal proceedings.

-Bail can be posted at the courthouse located at.
+Bail (paid in cash or money order) can be posted at the [Municipal District Court building](https://goo.gl/maps/xhNsbQMZ2Hm).
 Bail can also be posted online [here](https://ujsportal.pacourts.us/bail/Default.aspx).
 Credit cards are accepted up to $20,000 ($2.75 fee).

 Amounts paid to private bond agencies (typically 5-10% of the posted amount) are nonrefundable.
 Most private bail agencies require the person posting bail to provide photo identification as well as proof of mailing address.